acquia/blt/docs/local-development.md

 To use [Drupal VM](http://www.drupalvm.com/) with a Drupal project that is generated with BLT:

 1. Download the Drupal VM dependencies listed in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide).
-If you're running [Homebrew](http://brew.sh/index.html) on Mac OSX, this is as simple as:
+If you're running [Homebrew](http://brew.sh/index.html) on macOS, this is as simple as:

         brew tap caskroom/cask
-        brew install php56 git composer ansible drush brew cask install virtualbox vagrant
+        brew install php71 git composer ansible drush brew cask install virtualbox vagrant

 1. Create & boot the VM